Jenspi/ScholarUp/README.md

 A Junior in Computer Science dedicated to building my leadership, problem-solving, mobile & web design and development skills.
 Have always enjoyed using and discovering new productivity apps.
 I belive they are useful in a variety of ways, and am thrilled to work with a creative and ambitious team to develop our very own productivity app.
 For my background and experience: [LinkedIn](https://www.linkedin.com/in/kaileybergeron/) and [Portfolio](https://techkailey.github.io/MyPortfolioWebsite/).

 ## :bookmark_tabs: InnovateUNO
 ScholarUp was presented November 14th, 2023 at UNO’s annual research symposium, _InnovateUNO_.
+See our [abstract](https://www.uno.edu/innovateuno/abstracts#comp).
 <!-- See a [video of the presentation]()! -->
+We placed First Place<!-- out of n participants-->, winning $200 and an invitation to present at the University of Louisiana System's annual Academic Summit.
+The summit will be held at Louisiana Tech University on April 11-12, 2024.